Verdurakh/React-Menu/ReadMe.md

+To start.
+run: npm install and then npm start in the root folder (where package.json exists)

-Build using React and Typescript.
+Built using React and Typescript.
 Includning React bootstrap and react query

 Used Accordion from Boostrap for the Menu, would suggest that it is custom built for better customization, had to do some hacks to have it behave the way I wanted.